 I write more television than features, but when it comes time to write a synopsis for a TV show, I struggle!
-I try to mostly tell you about the pilot - so a normal summary like you’d do for a film, and then I like to have a final paragraph that talks about where we’re going or what the series will look like.
+I try to mostly tell you about the major plot of the pilot - so a normal summary like you’d do for a film, and then I like to have a final paragraph that talks about where we’re going or what the core idea of the series will look like.
 It’s definitely a challenge to write a one-page summary for a TV show, but just strive to make it appealing, and make the reader want to know more!

 So, do as I say, not as I do.
 Learn from my mistakes!
-Close the internet browser, leave the phone in another room, and focus on succinctly summarizing your story.
+Close the internet browser, leave the phone in another room, and focus on succinctly summarizing your movie idea or TV show.
 Make it exciting, make it appealing, and make the reader just have to schedule a meeting with you to learn more about your awesome TV show or movie!